Meet the Seattle Children’s Festival Performers for 2017

 5 grain Pancakes with Uncle Harry

 10:45am-11:45am Armory Balcony

-Join Uncle Harry and learn how to make 5 grain flatbread.
-Choose your own topping to complete the dish!
+Join Uncle Harry and learn how to make 5 grain healthy pancakes.
+This tasty snack can be enjoyed any time during the day!

 African Dance and Drum with Sumayya Diop

 12:00pm-12:45pm Loft 3

 Groove to the beat with Sumayya E. Diop as she demonstrates the heritage and performance of African dance, drum and song with integrity and love.